freboch/CSS_project_website/content/_index.md

 <div class="line"></div>

 <h3>
-This website is an exam project for the course 02467 Computational Social Science at the Technical University of Denmark (DTU) Spring 2022 Semester.
+This website is the final assignment in the course 02467 Computational Social Science at the Technical University of Denmark (DTU) Spring 2022 Semester.
-The project has been developed using tools, theory, and techniques taught in this course.
 <br/>

-All group members are hard-core Harry Potter fans.
+All three team members are hard-core Harry Potter fans.
 We therefore saw this as the perfect opportunity to put all of our Harry Potter fun facts to use.
 Our main dataset consists of Harry Potter book summaries at chapter-level.
 Furthermore, we have used a dataset that contain character information to make it easy to identify characters in the summaries.
 We chose our main dataset based on the fact that we wanted to look at the Harry Potter books, which are much more extensive compared to the movies, but were not able to use the books directly due to copyrights.
 Fandom (previously known as Wikia) is a service that hosts wikis mainly on entertainment (i.e. books, movies, and tv shows).